Financial Toolset

 Browser text-to-speech

 Gross pay is the total amount of money you earn before any deductions are taken out.
-This includes your base salary or hourly wage, plus any additional earnings such as overtime, bonuses, or commissions.
+This includes your base salary or hourly wage, plus any additional earnings such as overtime, bonuses, commissions, tips, and even certain allowances.
+It represents the complete, unadjusted compensation you receive for your work.

 The transition from gross to net pay involves several deductions, which can be categorized as follows: